Our guide to

 Gelada Baboon spotting can also be done throughout the year in Ethiopia’s Simien Mountains although the best time to trek is between September and November when it is dry, green and relatively dust free.
 October is often spectacular with mountain wildflowers in full bloom.

-The primary countries for primate safaris are Uganda, Rwanda, the Congos, Tanzania and Madagascar.
+The primary countries for gorilla trekking and primate safaris are Uganda, Rwanda, the Congos, Tanzania and Madagascar.

 Where and when you go will depend on your preferences to wildlife viewing, weather during travel, availability of permits and many other factors.